quarksuite/legacy/README.md

 module.exports = {
   palette,
   fonts,
-  scales
+  scale
 };
 ```

 ## REPL

-You can [try out the latest version](https://npm.runkit.com/%40quarksuite%2Fcore) of Quarksuite to see if it fits your needs.
+You can [try out the latest version](https://npm.runkit.com/%40quarksuite%2Fcore) of Quarksuite on RunKit to see if it fits your needs.

 ## Quarksuite API